capnramses/apg/Readme.md

 ## To Do

-When it matures move apg_bmp from the opengl_expmts repository into here.
+* When it matures move apg_bmp from the opengl_expmts repository into here.
+* Put my unicode tools here.

 ## LICENCE